Lamb Burger

 Storage: Store any leftovers in an airtight container.
 They will last about 3 days in the fridge.

-Freezing Instructions: Freeze uncooked patties on a baking sheet, then place them all together in a ziplock bag.
-Thaw in the fridge overnight before cooking
+Freezing Instructions: Freeze the uncooked patties on a baking sheet until solid, then place them in a freezer-safe bag with parchment paper between each patty.
+They’ll last in the freezer for up to 3 months.
+Thaw in the fridge overnight before cooking, then cook to 160°F in the center.

-*Please note nutrition label is only for the lamb burger, bun and sauce, but does not include toppings.
+*Please note the nutrition label is only for the lamb burger, bun, and sauce, but does not include toppings.

-This recipe has been updated in April 2026, but if you like the original version, you can still find it here:
+I updated this recipe in April 2026, but if you like the original version, you can still find it here:

 1 pound ground lamb